TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This verification is intended to limit (without being able to totally prevent them) relay attacks where the attacker scans a QR code from a target location and communicates it to several supposed patients in order to create a fake cluster afterwards.
 The attack is thus limited in time to the defined tolerance.

-If `qrCodeRenewalInterval == 0`, there is no freshness check, the QR code being static during the whole period (e.g., a day).
+If `qrCodeRenewalInterval == 0` of with an LSP Type 1 QR code (asynchronous scan), there is no freshness check, the QR code being static during the whole period (e.g., a day).

 **_- Step 3:_** computes from the information stored in the encrypted `msg`, `HMAC-SHA-256-128(LTKey(t_periodStart), "1")`, and compares its value to the `LTId` value retrieved from the unencrypted part of the QR code.
 If the two values differ, the server rejects the tuple.